-The VISEAD project began in 2016 and is a collaborative venture uniting four archaeological research laboratories in Sweden.
-It is a 3 year project funded by the Swedish Foundation for Humanities and Social Sciences.
+The VISEAD project began in 2016 and was a collaborative venture uniting four archaeological research laboratories in Sweden.
+The project was funded by the Swedish Foundation for Humanities and Social Sciences.

 The SEAD infrastructure has been funded by the Swedish Research Council (VR) under the Database InfraStructure Committee (DISC) and Council for Research Infrastructures (RFI) as part of a national drive to advance high quality, accessible, scientific research cyberinfrastructures and encourage data use and re-use.
 (Grant numbers 2007-7494 and 2010-5976).
 VR also provided a planning grant in 2005 which lay the foundations for the project (grant number 2005-5745).

 The SEAD project is hosted by Umeå University.
 Situated in the center of Northern Sweden (Lat 64°-Long 22°).
 Its geographical location and position within the administrative capital of the North makes it an ideal place for scientific research and education.
 In particular, the situation creates a wealth of possibilities for enhancing our understanding of Nordic Archaeology and prehistory throughout Scandinavia and the neighbouring countries.
 Sweden’s excellent internet-infrastructure provides an excellent base for developing and providing cyber-infrastructures.